 Self Care for Death Care Professionals

 As death care professionals, we are called upon to offer the best of ourselves during the worst times by the families that we serve… but at what cost?
-Over the years, the number one complaint that I have heard from funeral service professionals can be paraphrased to encompass “I love what I do and I am great at it; but my personal life is suffering for it.”
+Over the years, the number one complaint expressed by many funeral service professionals is, “I love what I do and I am great at it; but my personal life is suffering for it.”

 Having both personal and professional balance is pivotal if we strive to not only provide a service, but have lasting impacts on those who look to us.
-Because of the selfless nature of our profession, it is easy to become overwhelmed with the problems and challenges that others are experiencing.
+Because of the selfless nature of the profession, it is easy to become overwhelmed with the problems and challenges that others are experiencing.
 If we are not careful, we can begin to neglect ourselves, which is the beginning of a very dangerous cycle that has the potential to spiral out of control and negatively affect every area of our lives.
-In order to avoid this keep the following in mind: it’s all about balance.
+In order to avoid this, you must remember: it’s all about balance.

 - Assist death care workers in developing a personal self-care affirmation.